Warcraft III: Reforged: Development

 Blizzard intended, along with a desire from the player base, to develop StarCraft: Remastered as a generally pure remake.
 In contrast, Warcraft III: Reforged was intended to be less pure.
-Producer Pete Stillwell said that "When we went to Korea [for StarCraft: Remastered] and talked with pros and people still playing in game rooms, the overwhelming feedback was 'Please don't change the game,'" Stillwell said. "'Make it pretty, give us a modern matchmaker and then quietly step away, Blizzard.'
+Producer Pete Stillwell said that "When we went to Korea [for StarCraft: Remastered] and talked with pros and people still playing in game rooms, the overwhelming feedback was 'Please don't change the game ...
+Make it pretty, give us a modern matchmaker and then quietly step away, Blizzard.'
 Getting those marching orders made the endeavor not just easier but more focused.
-But with Warcraft 3: Reforged, we've talked with the communities in Europe and in China [who say], 'Hey, we don't think this game is done' -- The goal is not just to give Warcraft III a new coat of paint, but "do more with it."
+But with Warcraft 3: Reforged, we've talked with the communities in Europe and in China [who say], 'Hey, we don't think this game is done.'
+The goal is not just to give Warcraft III a new coat of paint, but 'do more with it.
 Lemon Sky Studios partnered with Blizzard to provide most of the remastered 3D art assets.

 According to Jason Schreier of Bloomberg News, the remaster had problems from the start in 2017.
 While the team behind the remaster had a grand scope for what they wanted to bring, the Activision management did not see much value in the remaster over new games, and pressure was placed on Blizzard to focus on these newer games.
 The Classic Games team at Blizzard, behind the development of the remaster, was never given the necessary budget to complete their scope.
 Further, with the February 2019 layoffs across Activision Blizzard, many of the staff on the Classic Games team were affected, and the change of management within the team greatly impacted the production rates.
 There also were issues with the management style of Rob Bridenbecker, the manager of the Classic Games group, that further impacted how the team functioned.

 Other games at development within Blizzard were canceled in favor of titles like Overwatch, but because they had already started taking pre-orders for the remaster, the project could not be easily canceled.
 Instead, a decision was made by management to release the game in an early state to avoid having to refund the pre-orders, even though the Classic Games team realized the game was not ready in that state.
 By the end of 2019, the Classic Games team had called on other Blizzard teams to help prepare the game to a reasonable state for launch in January 2020.
 About eight months following release, the Classic Games team was disbanded, leaving the promised updates the responsibility of other teams within Blizzard.